 man who’ll get me a book I ain’t read.

-I remember one certain lady who came into the library where I worked, and asked me what she could do to improve her child’s spelling.
+I remember one certain lady who came into the library where I worked and asked me what she could do to improve her child’s spelling.
 Sure, you can guide them to language or spelling and grammar books, but what better way to teach a child to write properly by simply and merely letting them read?
-My own need for proper spelling and linguistics stem from the large amount of books I read because I didn’t just look at a book as a piece of printed paper, no… I would look at the spelling and the grammar of the words as well as read the story itself.
+My own need for proper spelling and linguistics stem from plenty of books I read because I didn’t just look at a book as a piece of printed paper, no… I would look at the spelling and the grammar of the words as well as read the story itself.
 I would like to praise myself on proper spelling because I’ve learned to do so by consuming and devouring stories.
 My sentences might sound a bit garbled but that’s because my native language is Dutch, followed by Flemish, English and French.
-I might use English grammar when writing Dutch or vice versa, but my words are spelled correctly.
+I might use English grammar when writing Dutch or vice versa, but my words are spelt correctly.
 If I am unsure of a word, I simply open up the internet or a dictionary.

 My Dutch teacher once asked me if I had any dictionaries at home, and when I replied I did, he asked me where the books were in my house.
 I said in the bookcase and by god the man nearly ripped my head off!
 “Books don’t belong in a bookcase when writing essays, they should… be… on… your… desk!!!”
 Oh wow, that made a huge impact on my future use of language and writing because me being me, I will not let myself be embarrassed like that again.
-So since then… yes you can guess… my dictionaries were on my desk while studying!
+So since then… yes, you can guess… my dictionaries were on my desk while studying!

 Any book that helps a child to form a habit of reading, to make

-reading one of his deep and continuing needs, is good for him.
+reading one of his deep and continuing needs is good for him.